Somali National Movement: Liberation of Hargeisa and Burao

 Elders across the Isaaq community took on a leading role to advance mass mobilisation efforts to rejuvenate decimated SNM numbers and capitalise on the enhanced support to organisation by Isaaq civilians.
 After meetings, it was decided that the Elders also known as the "Guurti" would become responsible for organising logistical support and recruiting new SNM combatants.
 Consequently, sub-clan affiliation became a key aspect of the military wing of the organisation and the "Guurti" became an integral part of the SNM's central committee after 1988.
 As a result of this increased support from the local population, the SNM was able to defeat the Somalian army in the North-West of the country.

 By June 1989, the SNM was actively mounting attacks on major hubs across the North-West, blockading transport routes and interfering with regime supplies to military garrisons.
-As a result, the Barre regime gradually lost control of the area by December 1989 with exception to major towns which were under active siege by the SNM.
-On December 5, 1989, the SNM announced that they have taken control of Hargeisa.

 Over the subsequent few years, the SNM would exert control of the vast majority of North-Western Somalia and expanded its operations to approximately 50 km East of Erigavo.
 Although it never gained full control of major cities including Hargeisa, Burao and Berbera but resorted to laying siege on them.
-By the beginning of 1991, the SNM succeeded in taking control of North-Western Somalia including Hargeisa and other regional capitals.
+In February 1991, the SNM succeeded in taking control of North-Western Somalia including Hargeisa and other regional capitals.

+Human rights abuses against refugees

+In 1987, SNM insurgents abducted ten French aid workers from the Tug Wajale refugee camp, the hostages were held for two weeks before being released to Ethiopia.
+In 1988, before its attack on Burao, the SNM executed 71 non-Isaaqs and buried the victims in mass graves.

+According to Robert Gersony’s field report, In 1988, prior to government intervention, the SNM attacked nine of the twelve UN-administered refugee camps in the region, killing more than 400 refugees.
+Gersony reported that 60 percent of those killed were children, about half of them below school age and the remainder between seven and fifteen years old.

+Among the earliest and deadliest of these assaults were the attacks on the Agabar and Las Dhure refugee camps, where nearly half of those killed were women and children.
+Gersony reported that the refugees targeted in both camps were entirely unarmed.
+He further documented that SNM fighters forced children to march their deaths, where a number subsequently died of thirst.

+Agabar camp alone held more than 40,000 Somali refugees at the time, including 13,773 children under the age of six and a further 13,000 children between six and fifteen; the adult population consisted of roughly 6,000 women and a number of elderly men.Much of the refugees had fled religious persecution under Mengistu Haile Mariam’s government in Ethiopia, in which Cuban personnel were reported to have collaborated; refugees described being forced to eat meat slaughtered by Christians in violation of Islamic dietary law, and reported that recitation of the Quran had been prohibited under Mengistu’s rule.